 After all this you’ll need a palate cleanser.
 Head to Le Cremolose, a kiosk in the park beside the Giardino Inglese for some…cremolose, a sort of sorbet meets granita.
 Three flavors cost €4 with table services and you can even get the slushy treat stuffed into a sweet brioche for a little extra.
 Their almond and pistacchio are two valid reasons to drop everything and move to Palermo.

-Drink at Enoteca Picone
+Drink at Enoteca Picone and Bocum

 This historic wine shop on Via Marconi, 36 has a vast selection of Sicilian vino.
 Newer Bocum is a kinda fancy cocktail bar but has a great selection of natural wines.

 San Francesco Sucks